AerynOS/dotcom/src/content/docs/blog/2025/07/11/Development update: os-tools/index.md

 Reilly took point in [implementing](https://github.com/AerynOS/os-tools/pull/493) a series of changes that retained full compatibility between packages originally built on the old DLang infrastructure, and newer packages built on the Rust infrastructure.

 The end goal was to flush out the packages containing references to the `x86` Emul32 ISA through the recent rebuild of our whole recipes repository.
-This was accomplished by first ensuring that all packages exposed _both_ `x86` and `386` provider patterns, and then subsequently dropping the code that wrote the `x86` provider patterns during the 2nd full repo rebuild, ensuring that packages only contained the `386` provider patterns.
+This was accomplished by first ensuring that all packages exposed _both_ `x86` and `386` provider patterns, and then subsequently dropping the code that wrote the `x86` provider patterns during the second full repo rebuild, ensuring that packages only contained the `386` provider patterns.

 In the end, this worked out nicely for us.